-2.7 At-Sea Sectors
+At-Sea sectors

-Separate co-op systems were created for the mothership and at-sea sectors.
-The mothership sector was rationalized through a limited entry system and catcher vessel co-op program, where whiting catch history assignments (quota or catch history assignments [CHA]) were made to qualified catcher vessel permits.
+The mothership sector was rationalized through a limited entry system and catcher vessel co-op program, where whiting catch history assignments (quota or catch history assignment [CHA]) were made to qualified catcher vessel permits.
 These CHAs can be transferred in non-divisible blocks separate from the limited entry permit for which they were issued.
-Leach year, mothership harvester co-ops are allocated whiting and bycatch species in proportion to the CHAs of the limited entry permits that join the co-op.
+Each year, harvester co-ops are allocated whiting and bycatch species in proportion to the CHAs of the limited entry permits that join the co-op.
 Catcher vessels with limited entry permits for the mothership sector are not required to join co-ops but, thus far, all have chosen to do so, and they have organized themselves into a single co-op, where permit owners joining a co-op must commit their CHA allocations for the year to a particular mothership.
 Similar to the IFQ allocations, there are limits on the amounts of allocation a single entity can control, harvest, or process.